furio/java-lar-multiply-service/README.md

 2. `export LD_PRELOAD=$JAVA_HOME/jre/lib/amd64/libjsig.so` (`$JAVA_HOME` should point to your JDK installation directory)
 3. `mvn jetty:run`

+*or*

+1. Enter the repository directory
+2. Be sure that `$JAVA_HOME` points to your JDK installation directory
+3. `sh start-project.sh`

 ## Software Options

 You can edit the pom.xml directly or pass arguments to Maven command line.